 Image by ih / Flickr

-Chests, armoires, and bookcases give you places to store your belongings or collection of knick-knacks, but they also take up a lot of space and look bulky in a small room.
+Chests, armoires, and bookcases give you places to store your belongings or a collection of knick-knacks, but they also take up a lot of space and look bulky in a small room.
 Use floating shelves on walls or in place of nightstands to give you ample storage space without using valuable floor space.
 Don’t overlook the wall space above window frames – you can often use this space for shelving.

 Make Your Windows Look BiggerMake Your Windows Look Bigger

-Instead of installing curtain rods directly on the window frame, place your rods a few inches below the ceiling and an inch or two beyond the width of your windows; giving the illusion of larger windows.
+Instead of installing curtain rods directly on the window frame, place your rods a few inches below the ceiling and an inch or two beyond the width of your windows, giving the illusion of larger windows.

 Use a Rolling Kitchen IslandUse a Rolling Kitchen Island